workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user-group.md

     Every product has the standard method `from_product_id()` that takes two mandatory arguments: `product_id` and `customer_id`.
 Use this method on the `UserGroupInactive` product to create a subscription in state `SubscriptionLifecycle.ACTIVE`.
-Because there is no CRM being used During this beginner workshop the customer UUID can be faked.
+Because there is no CRM used during this beginner workshop the customer UUID can be faked.

     Make sure that this step returns a `Dict` with at least the key